-• Students arriving early to school should congregate in the cafeteria before the tardy bell rings.
+- Students arriving early to school should congregate in the cafeteria/theatre space before the tardy bell rings.
 The Future Space and east hallway area (recording studio area) are off-limits in the morning.
-Students are only permitted in classrooms if a staff member is supervising.

-• Students may not use any of the emergency exits at any time other than during emergencies or emergency drills.

-- Students may not be in the student parking lot during the day (including lunchtime). - Students must be within the curb near the railroad tracks.
-Do not go near the railroad tracks.

-• Students are not permitted to be in the front (north side) of the school during lunchtime.

-- Students may not be in classrooms without a teacher present. - Students are not permitted to play on or climb the fences around the AC units or the walls surrounding the dumpsters. - Students may not be in the halls during class time unless they have a signed pass from a staff member. - Students may not be in the front reception area during lunch. - Students may not leave the school property without parent and guardian consent, before or during school. - Bus students must enter the building as soon it arrives. - Bus students may not leave the school property at dismissal without adult permission.
+Students are only permitted in classrooms if a staff member is supervising. - Students may not use any of the emergency exits at any time other than during emergencies or emergency drills. - Students may not be in the student parking lot during the day (including lunchtime). - Students must be within the curb near the railroad tracks.
+Do not go near the railroad tracks. - Students may not be in the upstairs administrative area or use the elevator without adult permission and supervision. - Students may not be in classrooms without a teacher present. - Students are not permitted to loiter around or climb on the fences around the air conditioning units or the walls surrounding the dumpsters. - Students may not be in the halls during class time unless they have a signed pass from a staff member. - Students may not be in the Main Office reception area during lunch, except to alert staff of an emergency. - Students may not leave the school property without parent and guardian consent, before or during school. - Bus students must enter the building as soon as the bus arrives. - Bus students may not leave the school property at dismissal without adult permission.